-This project has three phases of research and reflection before you take a final action.
-The project phases are:
+This project has three phases of research, reflection, and action:

-- Phase 1: Understand and connect to the Call to Action question. - Phase 2: Investigate the topic and any barriers to voting - Phase 3: Plan and take action
+- Phase 1: Understand and connect to the Call to Action question. - Phase 2: Investigate the topic and any barriers to voting. - Phase 3: Plan and take action.

-PHASE 1: Understand and Connect to the question "How do we get people to vote in Chicago?"
+PHASE 1: Understand and connect to the question "How do we get people to vote in Chicago?"

-Phase 1, Step 1: Explore what the elections are and why voting is important.

-Watch the following videos http://bit.ly/ELECTIONSVIDEO1 OR http://bit.ly/ELECTIONSVIDEO2 OR read Source A included in this packet below and then answer the following questions in your journal:

-- ☐ What do you know about elections and voting that you didn't know before? - ☐ Have people you know, or people in your family ever voted?
-Why or why not? - ☐ Why should people vote? - ☐ What other information would be important to know/understand in order to answer the project question?"

-Phase 1, Step 2: Connect with and collect information from others

-Now, interview two or more family or community members by phone, email, or social media.
+Step 1: Explore what the elections are and why voting is important.
+Watch the following videos http://bit.ly/ELECTIONSVIDEO2 OR read Source A included in this packet below and then answer the following questions in your journal: What do you know about elections and voting that you didn't know before?
+Have people you know or people in your family ever voted?
+Why or why not?
+Why should people vote?
+What other information would be important to know/understand in order to answer the project question?"
+Step 2: Connect with and collect information from others Now, interview two or more family or community members by phone, email, or social media.
 Focus on different ages if possible, 18 and older.
 Use the questions below, and other questions you want to ask.
 Write down the responses to each question.

-Sam ple questions for interviews: Did you vote in the last election? r you finish your interviews - complete the reflection below What do you know now that you didn't know before?
+Here are some sample questions for interviews: □ Did you vote in the last election? □ Do you plan to vote in the upcoming election? □ Why do you/do you not vote? □ What do you know about the upcoming elections? □ What do you know about the voting process?
+After you finish your interviews, complete the reflection below.
+What do you know now that you didn't know before?
 Did the responses from any of the people you interviewed surprise you?
 Why or why not?
 Why do you think these individuals have had these experiences with the voting/elections?
 Do you think other people in your community have had similar or different experiences from those you interviewed?
+BUACE On the collection to the collection of the

-PHASE 2: Investigate the topic and any barriers to voting
+PHASE 2: Investigate the topic and any barriers to voting.